lando/lando/docs/tutorials/frontend.md

 services:
   node:
     type: node:6.10
-  extras:
+  build:
     - "cd $LANDO_MOUNT && npm install"
 ```

-Note the "extras" section.
+Note the `build` section.
 This bash command will automatically run when we start our app, installing any Node packages specified in our package.json file.

 Adding Grunt/Gulp/Etc.
 ---------------------